 Visit our Contact us page or give us a call if you have questions.

 American Occupational Therapy Association

 OccupationalTherapy.com is an AOTA Approved Provider of professional development, #7659.
-This distance learning - independent course is offered at 0.6 CEUs (Introductory level, Category 1: Domain of OT - Client Factors Area).
+This distance learning - independent course is offered at 0.6 CEUs (Introductory level, OT Service Delivery Area).
 The assignment of AOTA CEUs does not imply endorsement of specific course content, products, or clinical procedures by AOTA.

 OccupationalTherapy.com is an approved provider for CE Broker, provider #50-14558.
-This course is offered for 6.0 hours, General (FL), Patient Related (AL), General Continuing Education (GA), Direct client/patient services in occupational therapy (SC) category/categories.
-If you are an OT/OTA in Alabama, Florida, Georgia, or South Carolina, CE Broker may be of interest to you.
+This course is offered for 6.0 hours, General (FL), Patient Related (AL), General Continuing Education (GA), Direct client/patient services in occupational therapy (SC), Related to OT (AZ), Related to OT (LA), Directly Related to OT (MS), Directly Related to OT (TN) category/categories.
+If you are an OT/OTA in Alabama, Arizona, Florida, Georgia, Louisiana, Mississippi, South Carolina or Tennessee, CE Broker may be of interest to you.

 International Association for Continuing Education and Training

 continued, LLC, DBA OccupationalTherapy.com, is accredited by the International Association for Continuing Education and Training (IACET). continued complies with the ANSI/IACET Standard, which is recognized internationally as a standard of excellence in instructional practices.
 As a result of this accreditation, continued is authorized to issue the IACET CEU. continued, LLC, is authorized by IACET to offer 0.6 CEUs for this program.

 The Illinois Early Intervention Training Program has approved this event for 4.5 hours of EI credential credit.
 See http://www.illinoiseitraining.org/page.aspx? for information about credit areas.